About this report

 The strike-window problem

-The 1994 season is schedule-distorted.
+The 1994 season is pretty screwed up.
 Raw attendance fell hard because the season stopped in August.
 But attendance per opening did not collapse in 1994.

-The first full post-strike season is more revealing.
+The first full post-strike season is where you see attendance per opening get smuckered.

 In 1995, baseball came back with a shorter 144-game schedule.
 Total attendance was still far below 1993, but the more important number is attendance per opening.
-That is where the fan backlash shows up much more clearly.
+That is where the fan backlash really shows up.

 The rough shape is: